Masoum/Masoum_RegressionProject/README.md

 ### Data Cleaning & Preparation

 Handled missing values using corrolations between target value 'price' and other features.
-Dropped irrelevant columns such as 'Link','Address','availability_date_numeric','rentfaster_id'.
+Dropped irrelevant columns such as link, address, availability_date_numeric, rentfaster_id.

 Converted categorical features using OneHotEncoding.
 Scaled numerical features was used by StandardScaler.